fairagro/core-metadata-specification/specification/core_specification.md

-# FAIRagro Publication Metadata Set
+# FAIRagro metadata
 Version 1
-11.12.2025
+15.12.2025

-##  1. Motivation
+##  1. Introduction and motivation
+FAIRagro offers a metadata framework for publishing research datasets in the agrosystem domain and is meant to be implemented in data publication services as Research Data Infrastructures (RDIs) and data repositories.

+For generic metadata, the Publication Metadata Set builds on Schema.org and defines a set of types, properties and cardinalities and links between the types.

+Domain specific metadata is expressed through the Agrischemas framework.
+It additionaly builds [Bioschemas](https://bioschemas.org/) to add agricultural related information to [Dataset](https://schema.org/Dataset) metadata with a focus on increasing its findability.
+It uses existing [types](https://bioschemas.org/types/) and [properties](https://schema.org/Property) and recommends semantic concepts to achieve interoperability.
+It can be implemented in already existing Schema.org interfaces by mapping domain-specific information available in local data/metadata to structures described in this document. **Agrischemas offers a list of recommended types and properties for findability based on this approach.**

-The FAIRagro Publication Metadata Set is a metadata schema for publishing research data sets in the agrosystem domain.
-It defines a core minimal metadata set to make required information available for FAIRagro services such as the FAIRagro Search Hub.
-It is harmonized with existing generic metadata standards as well as ongoing NFDI wide developments.
-In combination with Agrischemas, FAIRagros domain-specific metadata approach, it offers a solid foundation for FAIR datasets.
+These two components of FAIRagros metadata approach define a core metadata set to make required information available for FAIRagro services such as the [FAIRagro Search Hub](https://search-hub.fairagro.net/).
+It is harmonized with existing generic metadata standards as well as ongoing [NFDI](https://www.nfdi.de/) wide developments.

-##  2. Metadata concepts
+##  2. Publication Metadata Set
 ```mermaid
 classDiagram
 direction LR